The world suddenly stopped spinning around 2020…

 Check out Turkey on our live map.

-As of July 15, 2020, the Maldives has reopened its doors to international tourists.
-And healthy visitors will not need to submit a proof of negative COVID-19 test on arrival!
-Even though it’s open to all tourists, travelers still need to follow their safety measures.
+As of July 15, 2020, the Maldives has reopened its doors to international tourists; however, travelers still need to follow their safety measures.

 All travelers must have a confirmed booking at any of the properties registered with the Ministry of Tourism.
 For instance, staying at multiple resorts or hotels will not be permitted.
 Travelers should wear face masks and practice physical distancing.
 Terminals are providing hand sanitizers.